 Art Therapy is a great resource to provide a therapeutic outlet to express and process to put into words.
 Maybe the event was too big, or difficult to sort through.
 There may be a difficult relationship, or grief around the loss of a loved one, or a transition in a child or teen’s life that is difficult for them to handle.
 For children and teens, art therapy is a common form of expression, where it can also be an emotional release and provide a form of meditation and relaxation.
 This approach, coupled with child counseling and play therapy, is often personal, educational, communicative, and collective…a form of self-care that is empowering.
 A trained art therapist has specific skills and experience to help the client develop and understand the meaning behind their experience.
 Art Therapy For more information on how Art Therapy may benefit your progress and support your healing, click here.

 Collaborative treatment that can enhance your child’s current behavior therapy.
-For more information on how your child may benefit from counseling for autism spectrum disorders, contact us today!
+For more information on how your child may benefit from counseling for autism spectrum disorders, check out our Autism page!

 Our child and family counselors provide evidence-based treatment from a play therapy approach, Filial Therapy or Child Parent Play Therapy, to improve interactive patterns between children and their parents.